Author: Rosa T.

 How do I avoid Capital Gains Tax on my property in Spain?

-• Primary Residence Exemption: If the property has been your primary residence for at least three years and you are over 65, you may be exempt from Capital Gains Tax.
+• Primary Residence Exemption: If the property has been your primary residence in Spain for at least three years and you are over 65, you may be exempt from Capital Gains Tax.

 • Reinvestment in Primary Residence: Reinvesting the sale proceeds into another primary residence within two years can exempt you from the tax.